levsero/test_embed/doc/zesettings.md

 #### fields

-Pre-populates the value of one or more fields in the contact form.
+Pre-populates the value of one or more text fields in the contact form.

+**Note**: The API doesn't support pre-populating drop-down fields.
+However, you can set default values for custom drop-down fields in the Support admin interface (**Manage** > **Ticket Fields**).

 For a default system field, specify the field name as the field `id`.
 Example: